MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 ## User scope

-User scope is persistent data scoped to the id of the user you are conversing with.
+User scope is persistent data scoped to the ID of the user you are conversing with.

 Examples: